pingcap/docs-cn/predicate-push-down.md

 6 rows in set (0.00 sec)
 ```

-In this query，there is a predicate `s.a is null` on the inner table `s`.
+In this query, there is a predicate `s.a is null` on the inner table `s`.

-From the `explain` results，we can see that the predicate is not pushed below join operator.
+From the `explain` results, we can see that the predicate is not pushed below join operator.
 This is because the outer join fills the inner table with `NULL` values when the `on` condition isn't satisfied, and the predicate `s.a is null` is used to filter the results after the join.
 If it is pushed down to the inner table below join, the execution plan is not equivalent to the original one.

 ### Case 6: the predicates which contain user variables cannot be pushed down